 - Medical intensive care, surgical intensive care, cardiovascular intensive care, coronary critical care, or neurology intensive care.

 - Daily or full-time contact with patients in intensive care units, use of invasive monitors, continuous cardiac monitors, ventilators, vasoactive infusions, and life-threatening pathophysiology.

 - Note: emergency room, operating room, post-anesthesia, and obstetrics are not accepted as critical care experience.

 - Unrestricted Registered Nursing license to practice in the United States at the time of application.
 A Florida license will be required prior to the start of the clinical phase.

 - Current BLS, ACLS, Certifications (must be maintained while in program).
 The CCRN, and PALS is highly recommended.

-- Three favorable evaluations or recommendations.
-The recommendations should include one from each of the following sources:
+- Three favorable evaluations or recommendations (include one from each of the following):

 - A successful personal interview with the CRNA Program Panel may be required.

 International students whose native language is not English must demonstrate proficiency in the English language.
 A TOEFL composite score of 550 for the paper test or 213 for the computer-based test is strongly recommended for admission to the graduate program.

 Meeting the minimum requirements does not guarantee admission.
 Acceptance into the program will be reserved for the best-qualified applicants who fulfill all admission requirements.